Surnames

 Surname Associations

-Numerous surnames in this project have been recorded (before the advent of genealogical DNA testing) in their association with the Uí Néill (or its founder, Niall of the Nine Hostages - Pronounced 'nile').
+Numerous surnames in this project have been recorded (before the advent of genealogical DNA testing) in their association with the Uí Néill (or their founder, Niall of the Nine Hostages - Pronounced 'nile' in English).
 The name Uí Néill (pronounced 'ee ñayl') in Gaelic simply means ‘Sons of Niall’ or 'From Niall'.
-DNA testing performed in Ireland through Trinity College Dublin (‘A Y-Chromosome Signature of Hegemony in Gaelic Ireland’, Moore et al) has demonstrated a common genetic fingerprint amongst many Uí Néill surnames and at the time of this background’s compilation, five project members have been confirmed as carriers of Niall’s purported genetic mutation (Haplogroup Subclade M222), and 10 more within the same genetic cluster almost certainly carry it based upon their nearly identical STR markers.
+DNA testing performed in Ireland through Trinity College Dublin (‘A Y-Chromosome Signature of Hegemony in Gaelic Ireland’, Moore et al) has demonstrated a common genetic fingerprint amongst many Uí Néill surnames and at the time of this background’s compilation, five project members have been confirmed as carriers of Niall’s purported genetic mutation (Haplogroup Subclade M222), and 19 more within the same genetic cluster almost certainly carry it based upon their nearly identical STR markers.

 Not surprisingly, the current geographic distribution of the McNeely surname in Ireland coincides with the historical seats of the Uí Néill and Connachta dynasties.
 It also falls within the geographical concentrations of men who tested positive for the ‘Niall Haplotype’ in the Trinity College Study.